k98kurz/sqloquent/dox.md

 ##### `@staticmethod encode_value(val: Any) -> str:`

 Encode a value for hashing.
+Uses the pack function from packify.

 ##### `@classmethod generate_id() -> str:`